drewf24/world-airbnb/data-analysis/data-analysis.md

 ```

 We are assuming that the data we have for Airbnbs in New York City
-represents the population given that there are 48,895 observations.
+represents the population given that a) there are 48,895 observations
-Additionally, we concsulted Dr. Tackett and she thinks that the data was
+and b) we concsulted Dr. Tackett and she thinks that the data was most
-most likely web scapped from the Airbnb website.
+likely web scapped from the Airbnb website.

 Therefore, in order to perform analysis, we used created a sample set
 called abnb\_sample of 4000 randomly selected observations.